-Studies show that unpaid caregivers — of which there are an estimated 43.5 million in the U.S. alone — are at higher risk for physical injury, financial strain, and emotional duress caused by high stress levels.
+Studies show that unpaid caregivers — of which there are an estimated 53 million in the U.S. alone, according to AARP — are at higher risk for physical injury, financial strain and emotional duress caused by high stress levels.
 One of the keys to self-care and alleviating stress for caregivers is finding support from other caregivers.

 By joining the right caregiver support group, you not only get the opportunity to ask questions for the best ways to handle daily difficulties, but you’ll also know that there are thousands of people in the same situation ready to give you a listening ear.

-Caregiver support groups fall into two categories: online and in person.
-Increasingly, many caregivers with limited time are turning to online support group option.
+Increasingly — and especially during the pandemic — many caregivers are finding support online.
 The benefit of these groups is that they’re available whenever you have the time to engage.
-But some caregivers are looking for more personal engagement and choose in-person support groups.
+But some caregivers are looking for more personal engagement and choose in-person support groups (which are likely meeting via video conference during the pandemic).
 Below, we’ll take a look at both options.

 While there are dozens of national websites and forums for family and friends of senior loved ones to get encouragement, Facebook has seemed to take over in the past few years for popularity and accessibility.
 Since most everyone is on Facebook, it’s easy to join a group and begin interacting with the community right away.
 These are the highest-ranked Facebook groups currently being used to support and encourage caregivers: